Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 So what’s next?
 Actually applying!

 There are five formal steps to the application process to be a Spanish Auxiliar: Inscrita, Registrada, Admitida, Adjudicado/Candidato seleccionado, and Aceptada.
+You might be surprised (and/or overwhelmed) that the steps are in Spanish but do keep in mind you're trying to move to Spain so the sooner you get used to your brain thinking in 2 languages, the better!
 It isn’t until the final step that you can actually bank on being part of the program (visa acceptance depending).

 When I originally applied for this position back in January of 2018, it wasn’t until mid-June that the final stamp of approval was secured.
 My Adjudicado rolled into my inbox mid-May and my formal placement (town and school(s)) in June.